Kliment Voroshilov

-Born to a Russian worker's family in modern Ukraine, Voroshilov took part in the Russian Revolution of 1917 as an early member of the Bolsheviks.
+Born to a Russian worker's family in Ukraine, Voroshilov took part in the Russian Revolution of 1917 as an early member of the Bolsheviks.
 He served with distinction at the Battle of Tsaritsyn, during which he became a close friend of Stalin.
-Voroshilov was elected to the Central Committee of the Communist Party in 1921, and in 1925 Stalin appointed him People's Commissar for Military and Navy Affairs (later People's Commissars for Defence).
+Voroshilov was elected to the Central Committee of the Communist Party in 1921, and in 1925 Stalin appointed him People's Commissar for Military and Navy Affairs (later People's Commissar for Defence).
 In 1926, he became a full member of the Politburo.
 In 1935, Voroshilov was named a Marshal of the Soviet Union.

 At the outbreak of World War II, Voroshilov was held responsible for Soviet failures in Finland during the Winter War and was replaced as Defense Commissar by Semyon Timoshenko.
 Following the German invasion in June 1941, he was recalled and appointed to the State Defense Committee.
 Voroshilov failed to stop the German encirclement of Leningrad and was again relieved from his command in September 1941.

 After the war, Voroshilov oversaw the establishment of a socialist regime in Hungary.
 Following Stalin's death in 1953, Voroshilov was appointed Chairman of the Presidium of the Supreme Soviet.
 His fortunes declined during the rise of Nikita Khrushchev and the Supreme Soviet turned against him.
 He peacefully resigned in 1960, although he came out of retirement in 1966 and re-joined the party.
 Voroshilov died in 1969 at the age of 88.